AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/instructor-management.md

 ---
-title: Instructor management in Live Hub
+title: Add and manage Instructors in Live Hub
 description: Learn how Administrators add Instructors, build their profiles, define skills and languages, and configure utilization and availability in Live Hub.
 ---

-# Instructor management in Live Hub
+# Add and manage Instructors

 Instructors deliver live sessions and engage learners in Live Hub.
 To support accurate scheduling and effective course delivery, Administrators can add Instructors, build their profiles, define teaching skills and languages, and configure availability.